Balancing your Hormones for Fertility

 Hormonal imbalance is one of the leading causes of female infertility.

 Balancing your hormones for reproduction is very important.
 Your menstrual cycle is a sensitive process and even small changes can effect there functioning.

 A body normally produces the precise amount of each hormone needed for various processes to keep you healthy.

 A hormone is a chemical messages that runs all through the body, controlling our metabolism, reproduction, mood and other central functions.
 Your body makes over 50 different hormones which is why when imbalanced you could experience several different symptoms depending on which hormonal imbalance you have.

 A hormone imbalance is when your body is producing too little/much of a given hormone.

-Here are a few signs of hormonal imbalance to look out for and what you can do about them
+Here are a few signs of hormonal imbalances to look out for and what you can do about them

 1. Mood swings